Terminology

 Applet API

-The Board API and the Applet API provide portability of Applets across different Boards.
+• Together, they provide portability of Applets across different Boards.

 Prelude

 The Applet API is defined at the WebAssembly level.
 Applet developers may use it directly, but depending on the language this usage may not be convenient.
 For example, in Rust, using the Applet API requires the unsafe keyword and thus some good understanding of what's going on.
 For such languages, a Prelude is provided to give a simpler and more natural interface to the Applet API.
-For example, in Rust, the Prelude provides a safe API with high-level Rust-specific types like &[u8] (instead of the u32 pointer and u32 length that the Applet API expects).
+For example, in Rust, the wasefire crate provides a safe API with high-level Rust-specific types like &[u8] (instead of the u32 pointer and u32 length that the Applet API expects).

 Runner